 TGA statutory advisory committees

-Statutory advisory committees are established by the Therapeutic Goods Regulations 1990.
+TGA statutory advisory committees are established under the Therapeutic Goods Regulations 1990 (the Regulations).

 - Advisory Committee on Biologicals (ACB)